Dynamic Zoom Simulations of structure formation beyond standard cosmology: Introduction

-This lightcone-like view raises the concern of having an increasingly large fraction of the simulated volume that sits outside of $R_{lc}(t)$: as the latter decreases with increasing time $t$, more and more particles cross the lightcone and are not in causal connection with the observer anymore.
-Moreover, at low redshift, the non-linear clustering of matter requires substantially more computational resources than at higher redshifts.
-The combination of non-linearity and a decreasing $R_{lc}$ implies that eventually most of the computational time and memory available to a simulation will be employed to evolve structures which are discarded from the main output.
-Therefore, finding a way to reduce the resources used outside of the lightcone represents a logical approach to mitigate the high computational toll taken by state-of-the-art simulations.
+This light-cone-like view raises the concern of having an increasingly large fraction of the simulated volume that sits outside of $R_{lc}(t)$: as the latter decreases with increasing time, $t$, more and more particles cross the light cone and are no longer in causal connection with the observer.
+Moreover, at low redshift, the nonlinear clustering of matter requires substantially more computational resources than at higher redshifts.
+The combination of nonlinearity and a decreasing $R_{lc}$ implies that eventually most of the computational time and memory available to a simulation will be employed to evolve structures that are discarded from the main output.
+Therefore, finding a way to reduce the resources used outside of the light cone represents a logical approach to mitigate the high computational toll taken by state-of-the-art simulations.